MicrosoftDocs/azure-stack-docs/azure-stack/includes/known-issue-az-install-5-azurerm.md

 - Applicable: Azure Stack environments using Azure Active Directory (Azure AD).
 - Cause: Azure Active Directory Graph introduced a breaking change to restrict the `IdentifierUri` for Active Directory applications to be the subdomains of a verified domain in the directory.
 Before the change, this restriction was only enforced for the multi-tenant apps.
 Now this restriction applies to single tenant apps as well.
 The change will result in the following error: `Values of identifierUris property must use a verified domain of the organization or its subdomain' is displayed when running`.
 - Remediation: You can work around this restriction in two ways.
-    1. You'll need to use a service principle name that is a subdomain of the directory tenant.
+    1. You'll need to use a service principal name that is a subdomain of the directory tenant.
 For example, if the directory is `contoso.onmicrosoft.com`, the service principal name has to be of the form of `<foo>.contoso.onmicrosoft.com`.
 Use the following cmdlet:
         ```powershell
         NewAzureRMADServicePrincipal -Role Owner -DisplayName <foo>.contoso.onmicrosoft.com
         ```